jesselessa/jesselessa/README.md

 - 👋 Hi, I'm @jesselessa, a former lawyer converted to web development based in Paris, France
-- 🌱 I’m currently learning JavaScript, jQuery, Node.JS, React, React Native, Express JS, MongoDB...
+- 🌱 I’m currently learning JavaScript, jQuery, Node.JS, React, React Native, Express JS, MongoDB, MySQL...
 - 💼 I’m looking to collaborate on exciting and meaningful projects
 - 💞️ In addition to programming, my other passions are cooking and travelling
 - 🔎 I'm currently looking for a 6 months internship in full stack development from May 2nd